 Jason regularly acts in professional negligence cases.
 Recent work includes Saab v Dangate Consulting Ltd & Ors EWHC 48 (Comm), EWHC 2602 (Comm), EWHC 1558 (Comm), EWHC 546 (Comm), where he represented shareholders of a bank in a breach of confidentiality claim against ex-Scotland Yard private investigators.
 Other work includes acting for the claimant against a firm of accountants and tax advisers with respect to negligent advice to invest in supposedly tax-efficient film investment schemes, and advising a cargo airline in a professional negligence claim (concerning both solicitor and barrister negligence).

-Jason regularly advises on company and insolvency matters, as well as shareholder disputes, and work includes:
+Jason regularly advises on company and insolvency matters, as well as shareholder disputes, and recent work includes:

 David Allen QC and Jason Robinson represent PetroSaudi in escrow dispute

 David Allen QC and Jason Robinson for International Bank of St Petersburg in hearings considering the meaning and effect of undertakings given in exchange for anti-suit injunctions